Everything Bagel Chive Blossom Deviled Eggs

 Directions:

-3. Add the pepper and salt to the bowl.
+4. Add the mustard and 1/4 cup of the mayonnaise to the bowl.
 Stir well to combine.

 Schema/Recipe SEO Data Markup by Yummly Rich Recipes